wb14123/jepsen-postgres-ha/README.md

 #### Patroni failed:

-It doesn't reproduce everytime.
-Use this command try multiple times:
+It doesn't reproduce every time.
+Use this command try multiple times.
+It will try 10 times of the test, 30 minutes each:

 ```bash
 for i in `seq 1 10` ; do